 In connection with this offering, Hunton & Williams LLP will render an opinion that, commencing with our short taxable year ending on December 31, 2013, we will be organized in conformity with the requirements for qualification and taxation as a REIT under the U.S. federal income tax laws, and our proposed method of operation will enable us to satisfy the requirements for qualification and taxation as a REIT under the U.S. federal income tax laws for our short taxable year ending December 31, 2013 and subsequent taxable years.
 Investors should be aware that Hunton & Williams LLP's opinion will be based upon customary assumptions, will be conditioned upon certain representations made by us as to factual matters, including representations regarding the nature of our assets and the conduct of our business, will not be binding upon the IRS or any court and will speak as of the date issued.
-In addition, Hunton & Williams LLP's opinion will be based on existing federal income tax law governing qualification as a REIT, which is subject to change either prospectively or retroactively.
+In addition, Hunton & Williams LLP's opinion will be based on existing federal income tax laws.
+Those qualification as a REIT, which is subject to change either prospectively or retroactively.
 Moreover, our qualification and taxation as a REIT depend upon our ability to meet on a continuing basis, through actual annual operating results, certain qualification tests set forth in the federal income tax laws.
-Those qualification tests involve the percentage of income that we earn from specified sources, the percentage of our assets that fall within specified categories, the diversity of our share ownership, and the percentage of our earnings that we distribute.
+Those qualification tests involve the percentage of our earnings that we distribute.
 Hunton & Williams LLP will not review our compliance with those tests on a continuing basis.
 Accordingly, no assurance can be given that our actual results of operations for any particular taxable year will satisfy such requirements.
-Hunton & Williams LLP's opinion does not foreclose the possibility that we may have to use one or more of the REIT qualification.
+Hunton & Williams LLP's opinion does not foreclose the possibility that we may have to use one or more of the REIT "savings" provisions discussed below, which could require us to pay an excise or penalty tax (which could be material) in order for us to maintain our REIT qualification.
 For a discussion of the tax consequences of our failure to qualify as a REIT, see "-Failure to Qualify."